-Parents and teachers have an excellent relationship in schools following the Quaker philosophy.
+Parents and teachers have an excellent relationship in schools following the Quaker educational philosophy.
 We know the importance of working in partnership with parents to get the very best for all the students in our care.

 If I were looking for my children to board I would only send them to a Quaker school.Mumsnet parent